10 Types Of Mushrooms For Cooking:Edible Mushrooms

 Cremini Mushrooms

 Cremini mushrooms are sometimes called baby bellas or brown mushrooms, and they’re used similarly to button mushrooms.
 Due to their age, they are a bit browner and firmer, so they’re fantastic for soups and stews.
-Eating them raw in a salad is fine if you prefer uncooked vegetables, but sautéing, roasting, or grilling them gives them a whole new dimension.
+Eating them raw in a salad is fine if you prefer uncooked vegetables, but sautéing, roasting, or grilling gives them a whole new dimension.

 Culinary use: Sauteing is the most common preparation method, and these are often found in stir-fries, soups, pasta dishes, and breakfast omelets.
 They make a delicious savory mushroom gravy with onion, garlic, broth, and herbs.